Religion

 CONSULTING THE PRIEST; A SKETCH AT CLAREMORRIS, COUNTY MAYO

-The priest depicted here is clearly involved in assisting his parishioners in interpreting the actions of the new court.
+The priest in the top hat is clearly involved in assisting his parishioners in interpreting the actions of the new court.
 Notice his attire as compared to his parishioners.

 Print collection of Maggie Land Blanck